 I like clothes, and I love to feel great.
 I have always been a jean loving girl and will wear them everywhere.
 But things have changed over the last few years and my wardrobe used to have a lot of nice dresses, pants and jackets hanging in it.
 But now it does not.
 I don’t have a literal wardrobe/closet because the house/converted shed we live in doesn’t have them.

 But I do get nervous before I travel when I worry that I won’t fit in.
 I have realised that I don’t anyway, so there is no point spending money on new outfits or trying to dress differently.
-It’s important to feel comfortable, so where what you like.
+It’s important to feel comfortable, so wear what you like.

 My only advice is to dress with confidence.
 Don’t make yourself a target for pickpockets by dressing too much like a tourist.